Winter is just around the corner.

 9. ThinkPet Warm Reversible Dog Coat

-This Warm Reversible Dog Coat from ThinkPet features a soft thick inner padded layer that provides good insulation, with a full belly coverage to protect your dog’s abdomen from the cold winds, snow, and any other outdoor elements.
+This Warm Reversible Dog Coat from ThinkPet features a soft thick inner padded layer to provide warmth, with a full belly coverage to protect your dog’s abdomen from the cold winds, snow, and any other outdoor elements.

 Like most winter dog coats, it has a zipper opening at the back, which can come in handy when you need to attach a leash to their harness or collar.